Orbtofficial/docs/concepts/rewards.md

 * Index reward **events** for analytics.
 * Show **APR/APY estimates** derived from current emission rate and TVL, with caution about variability.
 * Surface **unclaimed amounts** and any **vesting** or **cooldown** in the UI.

+## Modules & Separation of Concerns

+- **StakingRewards (this API)**: ORBT governance token staking only (simple stream‑based emissions).
+No 0x/s0x staking here.
+- **USM**: ERC‑4626 vaults for 0xAssets; can be the locus for distributing protocol value to s0x holders when governed to do so.
+- **Governance**: Chooses how protocol revenues fund StakingRewards vs USM programs; parameters are on‑chain and auditable.